How to Find More Time to Get Things Done

 Since we have a finite number of hours to get things accomplished, it’s important to have systems and routines that help you get things done.

-These don’t always have to be where you spend hours and hour cleaning your home, making elaborate meals or working on your goals.
+These don’t always have to be where you spend hours and hours cleaning your home, making elaborate meals, or working on your goals.

 How to Find More Time in the Day